|

 Misunderstanding Enlightenment

-I've lived with many buddhist monks and nuns over the years who have had little or no idea about what it takes to attain enlightenment and what enlightenment is.
-The view that enlightenment is not attainable unless you're an exceptionally gifted meditator, is the result of just this.
+I've lived with many Buddhist monks and nuns over the years who have had little or no idea about what it takes to attain enlightenment and what enlightenment is.
+The view that enlightenment is not attainable unless you're an exceptionally gifted meditator, is the result of just that.

 In addition, many meditators got the idea that concentration is a higher practice than mindfulness, so they prefer to practice concentration which only makes the mind calm.
 Now, not even deep concentration leads to enlightenment.